Superannuation Death Benefits

 One of the most important decisions you make when you join a superannuation fund has nothing at all to do with investment choices.
 Superannuation is a non-estate asset, meaning that it is not automatically distributed in accordance with terms in your Will.
 It is therefore important that you consider how and to whom you will leave your superannuation death benefits.

-Who can receive your superannuation when you die?
+Who can receive your superannuation death benefits?

 Superannuation dependants include: